 Background of Mr. Charles E. Gavin III

-Gavin began his textile career in 1959 as a shift dyer in the carpet industry.
+Gavin, now retired, has had a hugely successful career in both the textile and surfactant chemical industries.
+He is a Georgia native, who began his textile career in 1959 as a shift dyer in the carpet industry.
 He quickly grew from superintendent of carpet dyeing to vice-president of carpet manufacturing.
 Under his direction, the first acid-dyed nylon carpet product line was developed, which changed the direction of the carpet dyeing industry by providing products with superior colorfastness properties.
-Gavin formed MFG Chemical Inc., which continues to produce a wide range of surfactants and polymers in two manufacturing plants.
-Today, Gavin serves as Chair of the Board of MFG Chemical, Inc.
+Gavin founded MFG Chemical, Inc. in 1981 in Dalton, Georgia, to serve as a supplier to the carpet industry.
+What began as a husband-wife team now includes three plants and a distribution center, serving a broad segment of the chemical industry’s top Fortune 100 companies and major international clients.

 “It is the desire and hope of the Gavin Family that those students who are chosen to receive this scholarship will, someday, consider passing this opportunity on to another deserving student.”